kerski/pbi-dataops-template/README.md

 -  <a href="https://docs.microsoft.com/en-us/cli/azure/install-azure-cli" target="_blank">Azure CLI</a> installed.

--  <a href="https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-5.1" target="_blank">Powershell 5.1</a> installed.
+-  <a href="https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-5.1" target="_blank">PowerShell 5.1</a> installed.
 If you are using Windows 10 or 11, this should be installed already.
 For the purposes of the instructions I'm going to use PowerShell ISE to run a PowerShell script.

 -   <a href="https://desktop.github.com/" target="_blank">GitHub desktop</a> installed.

 -   Power BI Desktop installed on device executing these steps.

+-  <a href="https://docs.docker.com/desktop/windows/install/">Docker</a> installed.
+I won't lie hear, this was a pain for Windows, but <a href="https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=Windows-Server">this link</a> helped as well.

 ### Azure DevOps

 -  Signed up for <a href="https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops" target="_blank">Azure DevOps</a>.

-- For Azure DevOps you must be a member of the Project Collection Administrators group, the Organization Owner, or have the Create new projects permission set to Allow.
+- For Azure DevOps you must be a member of the Project Collection Administrators group or the Organization Owner.

+- A Personal Access Token with Full Access permissions.
+Instructions can be accessed at <a href="https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page#create-a-pat">this link</a>.
+Be sure to copy the token because you will use it later.

+### SharePoint Online

+- For SharePoint Online you must have administrator rights in order for the SharePoint site and Low-Code Coverage list to be created.

 ## Installation Steps

-### Create Power BI Workspaces and Create Azure DevOps project
+### Create Power BI Workspaces, Create Azure DevOps project, and SharePoint Online site for logging low-code coverage data
-1. Open PowerShell ISE and enter the followinging script:
+1. Open PowerShell ISE and enter the following script:
-    > Invoke-WebRequest -Uri "https://raw.githubusercontent.com/kerski/pbi-dataops-template/part5/SetupScripts/PremiumPerUser/Setup-PPU.ps1" -OutFile "./Setup-PPU.ps1"
+    > Invoke-WebRequest -Uri "https://raw.githubusercontent.com/kerski/pbi-dataops-template/part10/SetupScripts/PremiumPerUser/Setup-PPU.ps1" -OutFile "./Setup-PPU.ps1"

 1. Highlight the code and select "Run Selection" (outlined in orange in the image below).